MiguelMoutela/wk9_ProjectWeek_Mario-sHandedIn/README.md

 - ArrayLists lend themselves to messy code and are hard to test; I now truly understand the advantages of HashMaps and DBs in general.
 There are 2 other repos on this account for this exercise: a HashMap solution and one that tries to tackle the problem described below (which I have kept on working on).

 - The classes Bar and Kitchen were meant to be used as implementations of Storable.
 However, and this was the main take away from this project, the use interfaces should only be applicable for objects with similar composition i.e. if my logic is dependent on accessing a certain property inside all objects - those objects need to have a comparable structure.
 Hence, both the storable and sellable interfaces were not fully implemented in this version.
-I do have a version of this project that attempts to implements interfaces through out and fails - currently not compiling.
+I do have a version of this project that attempts to implements interfaces through out and fails - currently not compiling. see below:

+MiguelMoutela/wk9_PW_Marios_InterfacesNowImplemented

 Mario is opening a new restaurant in Edinburgh and needs your help getting it organised.